 Let us consider how to stimulate one another to love and good deeds, not forsaking our own assembling together, as is the habit of some, but encouraging one another; and all the more as you see the day drawing near. – Hebrews 10:24-25

-There is only one worldwide non-denominational body of believers in Christ called the “Church of God” or the “Church of Christ,” and it was established by Christ, not by men.
+There is only one worldwide non-denominational body of believers in Christ named in Scripture as the “Church of God” or the “Church of Christ,” and it was established by Christ, not by men.
 The church is also referred to as the “bride of Christ.”
 The church began on the day of Pentecost when the Spirit was poured out on the apostles and the believers with them.
 The “Church of Christ” has local gatherings/meeting places in each city, town, or locale as appropriate and warranted.
 The sectarian and denominational divisions we see in churches today are not biblical!
 The book by H. M. Riggle called The Christian Church, Its Rise and Progress is well worth reading.

 Jesus prayed expressly for unity among believers, and yet, the myriad beliefs, “traditions,” and false teachings of man have only led to endless division:

 A true “Church of Christ” will have all of the following characteristics:

 - They will simply be called by the name given in Scripture, which is the “Church of God” or the “Church of Christ,” usually prefixed with the town or locale name (which is fine) – although beware, see the notes later about the “Church of God” name that has been co-opted today).
 If you’re in one of the “modern” so-called “Christian” churches which go by any other name, or in one of the endless flavors of denominations today (e.g., Baptist, Methodist, Lutheran, Presbyterian, Roman Catholic, “Reformed,” Calvinist, “Bible Church,” etc.), you are not in the church that Jesus founded – you are in an imposter church, a fake Christian church, and you are not worshipping the Lord “in spirit and in truth,”

 - They will teach the Gospel message correctly as it “was once for all time handed down to the saints,” and be free from every single false teaching identified in this book (amazing!),